 When you’re designing for a complex organization, it can sometimes feel difficult to distinguish where one project ends and another begins.
-If your client is responsible for managing multiple subsidiaries, their design and development standards must find a way to reach across the entire organization.
-Otherwise, the visual connection between properties will deteriorate — and, as new features introduce new errors and inconsistencies — so will their websites.
+If you are responsible for managing multiple subsidiaries, design and development standards must find a way to reach across the entire organization.
+Otherwise, the visual connection between properties will deteriorate — and, as new features introduce new errors and inconsistencies — so will your websites.

-Whether your client is a media company, university, or other multi-site organization, you should discuss the benefits of implementing a design system into their development process.
+Whether you are part of a media company, university, or other multi-site organization, you should discuss the benefits of implementing a design system into your development process.
 Along with saving both time and money, a design system offers peace of mind that digital features will be created in a way that reduces errors while upholding the organization’s standards.

 For companies managing multiple sites, a design system holds the key to alleviating concerns about consistency and efficiency in development.
-However, for all the advantages a design system can deliver, they require care to reach their full potential for your clients.
+However, for all the advantages a design system can deliver, they require care to reach their full potential.

 Understanding Where Design Systems Fit in Digital Development